wenlianglaw/GPS_RaspberryPi/README.md

 # GPS_RaspberryPi
 This is an experimental project, made just for fun and learning purpose.
-But GPS module works pretty well!
+The GPS module works pretty well!

 Hardwares:
   * Adafruit Ultimate GPS HAT for Raspberry Pi